philt-one/graph-codegen/README.md

 # Graph-CodeGen 🤖🧠

 Welcome to Graph-CodeGen, a repository dedicated to exploring a novel technique for code generation using a Language Model (LLM).
-Our primary focus is on leveraging textual summaries of Python objects, including functions, classes, modules, and more.
-These summaries are used to provide precise results when searching for contextual information within a vector database.
+The primary focus is on leveraging textual summaries of Python objects, including functions, classes, modules, and more.
+These summaries are used to provide precise and easily digestible results when searching for contextual information within a vector database.
 This information is then added to a prompt, thereby assisting the LLM in the code generation process.

 ## Overview 📝